FlyCode30/cst3106_Labs/README.md

 ## 4. Navbar

-- Designed to stay fixed at top so it's available while scolling.
+- Designed to stay fixed at top so it's available while scolling
 - Allows for easier navigation if side nav bar is not available
-- No mock-up provided at this time, as the title could not be made to fit with navbar.
+- No mock-up provided at this time, as the title could not be made to fit with navbar
 - Addition planned for upcoming revision

 ## 5. Header

-- design centered text with light blue background.
+- design centered text with light blue background
 - first letter stylization and letter spacing used
 - styled divider in between titles
 - mock-up screenshot